Skip to main content

 Before You Evolve, Ask:

-The Eviolite item boosts Defense and Special Defense by 50% for Pokémon that can still evolve, making some pre-evolutions incredibly bulky.
+Eviolite boosts Defense and Special Defense by 50% for Pokémon that can still evolve, turning some middle or base forms into elite walls.

 Strong Eviolite Users